Markus-Hefner/Portfolio-Project-5/README.md

   * For that We want to build a binary classifier that uses the most relevant variables from the dataset.

 ## ML Business Case
-* In the previous bullet, you potentially visualized an ML task to answer a business requirement.
-You should frame the business case using the method we covered in the course

 ### Predict Task Success